Elephants dying from eating plastic waste in Sri Lankan dump | Science-Environment

 Around 20 elephants have died over the last eight years after consuming plastic trash in the dump in Pallakkadu village in Ampara district, about 210 kilometers (130 miles) east of the capital, Colombo.

-Examinations of the dead animals showed they had swallowed large amounts of nondegradable plastic that are found in the garbage dump, wildlife veterinarian Nihal Pushpakumara said.
-"Polythene, food wrappers, plastic, other non-digestible and water were the only things we could see in the post mortems.
-The normal food that elephants eat and the digest were not evident," he said.
+Examinations of the dead animals showed they had swallowed large amounts of nondegradable plastic that is found in the garbage dump, wildlife veterinarian Nihal Pushpakumara said.
+“Polythene, food wrappers, plastic, other non-digestibles and water were the only things we could see in the post mortems.
+The normal food that elephants eat and digest was not evident,” he said.
 Elephants are revered in Sri Lanka but are also endangered.
 Their numbers have dwindled from about 14,000 in the 19th century to 6,000 in 2011, according to the country's first elephant census.
 They are increasingly vulnerable because of the loss and degradation of their natural habitat.
-Many ventures closer to human settlements in search of food, and some are killed by poachers or farmers angry over damage to their crops.
+Many venture closer to human settlements in search of food, and some are killed by poachers or farmers angry over damage to their crops.

 Hungry elephants seek out the waste in the landfill, consuming plastic as well as sharp objects that damage their digestive systems, Pushpakumara said.